Visiting Keukenhof as a day trip from Amsterdam? No problem! This guide will show you step by step how to go from Amsterdam to Keukenhof stress-free.

 Every year, Keukenhof has a different theme which you’ll see throughout its various beautiful displays!

-The theme for Keukenhof 2020 is A World of Colours, which means plenty of global cultures/countries represented.
+The theme for Keukenhof 2020 was A World of Colours, which means plenty of global cultures/countries represented.
+The theme for 2021 is not yet known!

 Here are some photos from 2019’s theme, Flower Power, complete with peace signs, pop culture nods and all sorts of wonderful 70s goodness: